angular/angular/integration/ivy-i18n/e2e/README.md

 These translated apps are stored in `tmp/translations/(de|fr)`.

-### legacy
+### CLI

-The legacy `ng extract-i18n` tool extracts the messages from the Angular templates, into the XLIFF 1.2 format with legacy message ids (`tmp/legacy-locales/messages.legacy.xlf`).
+The CLI `ng extract-i18n` tool extracts the messages from the Angular templates, into the XLIFF 1.2 format with legacy message ids (`tmp/legacy-locales/messages.legacy.xlf`).

 The translation file is modified to apply a simple translation.